 Somers is serviced primarily by the Somers Central School District.
 The district consists of four schools: Primrose Elementary School, Somers Intermediate School, Somers Middle School, and Somers High School.

-Additional information about the Town of Somers, including police, fire, and ambulance services, special services, and government operations can be found on the town website.
+Additional information for the town of Somers, including public safety, government, and resources, can be found on their website.